-- While NNEC continues to provide a wide array of guest speakers for the benefit of our youth, we also continue to rely on proposal based funding to cover the related costs.
-NNEC continues to request funding that is ongoing, predictable, and reliable to cover the costs of additional guest speaking opportunities. - Thanks to funding provided by the City of Thunder Bay's "Youth Inclusion Program" we were able to have Kyle Nobess and his Road to Freedom workshop at DFCHS where students learned about acting, screen writing, photography, and filming while also learning the value of living a life of sobriety.
-Kyle and his team are great role models and we are always excited to have them. - NNEC will continue to consult with other community partners to arrange for local speakers or skills instructors to attend our schools to make presentations when it is possible.
+- Each year, NNEC continues to provide a wide array of guest speakers for the benefit of our youth, we also continue to rely on proposal based funding to cover the related costs.
+NNEC continues to request funding that is ongoing, predictable, and reliable to cover the costs of additional guest speaking opportunities. - This past year, this included but was not limited to hosting Kyle Nobess and his Road to Freedom Team at both high schools to teach our students about the benefits of living a healthy active lifestyle while teaching them all about video production, editing, acting and other elements of cinematography. - When applicable, NNEC will continue to consult with other community partners to arrange for local speakers or skills instructors to attend our schools to make presentations when it is possible.